 - Open File Explorer, right-click This PC and then select Properties.

 - Head to select Advanced system settings in the pop-up window.

-- When that’s done, click Settings in Performance box under Advanced page of System Properties
+- When that’s done, click Settings in the Performance box under the Advanced page of System Properties

 - Now please navigate to the Advanced page in the pop-up Performance Options window, finally, you can click Change in the Virtual memory box.

 - First of all, uncheck Automatically manage paging file size for all drives.

 - Heard to select partition C and then check No paging file, then click Set to save it.